 From toddler toys to zooming race cars, plastic injection molding technology is all around us.
 The popularity of injection molding as a manufacturing process is backed up by the multiple advantages that it offers.

 Plastic injection molding, as the term states, is a process that involves injecting molten plastic into a mold to create different shapes/plastic parts.
-It is one of the most widely utilized manufacturing process in the modern world, when it comes to mass production of plastic parts.
+It is one of the most widely utilized manufacturing processes in the modern world when it comes to mass production of plastic parts.

 While the technology appears to be fairly recent, it really all began in 1872, when John Wesley Hyatt patented the first plastic molding machine.
 The plastic injection molding machine (and its modern versions), since then has revolutionized the world of plastic injection mold making.